manveru/innate/README.md

 simple wrapper for YAML::Store to make the tutorial easier, but I think it gives a wrong impression of being anything else.

-It's very slow, might raise under heavy load and a plain YAML::Store or PStore or any other persistence mechanism is generally a better choice, no need to keep this around.
+It's very slow, might raise exceptions under heavy load and a plain YAML::Store or PStore or any other persistence mechanism is generally a better choice, so there is no need to keep this around.

 ### Contrib

 There's a lot in there, and some of these things are used widely, others not at all.
-Some things are better suited as middleware, I will move them to rack-contrib
+Some things are better suited as middleware, I will move them to rack-contrib ASAP:
-ASAP:

 * gzip_filter
 * profiling

-Then there's things that don't see much use, they should stay in the future ramaze contrib or face removal:
+Then there's things that don't see much use.
+They should stay in the future Ramaze contrib or face removal:

 * facebook
 * gettext
 * maruku_uv